 Learning for a Lifetime at UNF

-Update for Fall 2020: Due to the Coronavirus (COVID-19), the Centers for Disease Control and Prevention's social distancing protocols and guidance from the State University System of Florida many Fall 2020 courses are being delivered online or using a remote instructional method.
+Update for Spring 2021: Due to the Coronavirus (COVID-19), the Centers for Disease Control and Prevention's social distancing protocols and guidance from the State University System of Florida many Spring 2021 courses are being delivered online or using a remote instructional method.
 To help decide if online or remote learning is right for you, we strongly encourage you to review about UNF online learning by visiting the distance learning readiness page.

 The Learning for a Lifetime (LFL) program was designed to promote the increasing desire for knowledge among experienced citizens of the First Coast community.
 The LFL program allows Florida senior citizen residents to audit college-level courses with tuition waived.
 There is no application fee, no course limit, and no grades are given in the LFL program.